 U.S. National Library of Medicine (NLM)

-"... comprises more than 29 million citations for biomedical literature from MEDLINE, life science journals, and online books.
-Citations may include links to full-text content from PubMed Central and publisher web sites."
+--Comprises more than 38 million citations for biomedical literature from MEDLINE, life science journals, and online books.

 U.S. National Library of Medicine (NLM)